CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 ## Bounding Volume

 An S2 cell describes 4 positions on the surface of the WGS84 ellipsoid.
 The `minimumHeight` and `maximumHeight`, provided in meters, describe the minimum and maximum heights above (or below) each corner position of the cell respectively.
 A tile's [`transform`](https://github.com/CesiumGS/3d-tiles/tree/master/specification#tile-transforms) property will be ignored when this extension is used for describing a tile's `boundingVolume`.
+Tiles using this extension must maintain [spatial coherence](../../../specification/README.md#bounding-volume-spatial-coherence).

+> **Implementation Note**: When mapping the sphere to the cube, S2 provides three projection methods: linear, quadtratic and tangential.
+This extension assumes an implementation uses the quadtratic projection, since it is reasonably accurate and efficient.

 ![Volume](figure/../figures/volume.jpg)